turtlebot/turtlebot4-user-manual/WSU_Roboracer_Lab3/1_Wall_Following.md

 ## IV.
 Implementation

-Implement wall following to make the car drive autonomously around the Levine Hall map.
-Follow the inner walls of Levine.
+Implement wall following to make the car drive autonomously around the track.
+Follow the inner walls of the track.
 Which means follow left if the car is going counter-clockwise in the loop.
-(The first race we run will be counter-clockwise).
 You can implement this node in either C++ or Python.

 ## V. Deliverables and Submission

-**Deliverable 1**: After you're finished, update the entire skeleton package directory with your `wall_follow` package and directly commit and push to the repo Github classroom created for you.
-Your commited code should start and run in simulation smoothly.
+**Deliverable 1**: After you're finished, update the entire skeleton package directory with your `wall_follow_package`.
+Upload you code to Canvas.

-**Deliverable 2**: Make a screen cast of running your wall following node in the simulation.
-Include a link to the video on YouTube in **`SUBMISSION.md`**.
+**Deliverable 2**: Make a video of running your wall following node on the track.

 ## VI: Grading Rubric